How much protein do I need per day in my diet?

 Daily intake of animal protein is associated with an increased risk of fatal coronary heart disease.
 While plant-based proteins are not linked to higher rates of heart disease.

-However, like cancer, the link between heart disease and high-protein diets came from questionnaires rather than a randomized study.
+However, like cancer, the link between heart disease and high-protein diets comes from questionnaires rather than a randomized study.

 There is limited evidence that the protein causes heart disease.